 Stakeholders and Participants

 In this report, we use the term “stakeholders” to represent all parties affected by the issues discussed and proposals made by the T2WG and the term “participants” to represent those parties that actively participated in the T2WG process.
-In general, all participants—such as IOU staff, CPUC staff, and implementation contractors—are stakeholders in the issues tasked to T2WG.
+In general, all participants—such as IOU staff and other program administrators, CPUC staff, and implementation contractors—are stakeholders in the issues tasked to T2WG.
 However, although invited to participate in the public process, not all stakeholders were active participants.
 For example, ratepayers who fund the programs and customers who participate in the programs did not actively participate during the T2WG process, but are widely recognized as key stakeholders who both fund and benefit from the programs.

-For the T2WG, active participants included IOU staff, implementation contractors, and CPUC staff.
+For the T2WG, active participants included IOU staff and other program administrators, implementation contractors, and CPUC staff.
 In this report, we refer to participants in the following stakeholder groups:

 IOUs refer to all members of IOU staff working on different aspects of energy programs, including IOU staff focused on programs, policy, engineering and technical review, and evaluation.